Before we consider Software as a Service business intelligence, or SaaS BI, let’s start with the basics.

 In addition, the ability to scale elegantly is often inherent in the contract you sign with a SaaS provider.
 If you need more disk space or additional processing resources, you can increase your capabilities accordingly without having to do anything on your end.

 There are several specific areas of BI that potentially can benefit from the SaaS approach.

-The first is the extract, transform and load process; as part of that, the data taken from source systems can be sent to a SaaS tool for cleansing and integration before being loaded into a central data warehouse.
+The is the extract, transform and load process; as part of that, the data taken from source systems can be sent to a SaaS tool for cleansing and integration before being loaded into a central data warehouse.
 Traditionally, the core data warehouse has been hosted on-site -- but it doesn’t have to be.
 A number of vendors offer SaaS hosting for data warehouses.

 The heart of SaaS BI technology lies in analytics, though.
 SaaS offerings include tools that let end users browse and search data, tools for ad hoc data analysis and tools for generating reports.
 Reporting has been available as a software service for some years now, with various vendors offering options including dashboards and other graphical and visualization elements).